Ontario Highway 400: Twinning Highway 69

 North of Highway 12, Highway 400 transitioned into the two-lane Highway 69.
 Several structures were constructed over the next few years in preparation for twinning Highway 69.
 In 1988 construction began on the southbound structures over Matchedash Bay and the Canadian National Railway crossing north of Highway 12.
 Both were complete by the end of 1990.
 During 1991, construction began on the interchanges at Quarry Road and Port Severn Road, new service roads between those interchanges and the southbound structure over the Trent–Severn Waterway.

 Following the twinning of Highway 69 (which was not redesignated as Highway 400 until 1997, several years after completion) to Port Severn, the next target became Parry Sound.
 In 1988 construction began on the southbound structures over Matchedash Bay and the Canadian National Railway crossing north of Highway 12.
 Both were complete by the end of 1990.
 During 1991, construction began on the interchanges at Quarry Road and Port Severn Road, new service roads between those interchanges and the southbound structure over the Trent–Severn Waterway.
 In 1988, the Ministry of Transportation of Ontario completed a study of the Highway 69 corridor between Muskoka Road 5 in Port Severn and Tower Road southwest of MacTier, a distance of approximately 45 km.
-This work was carried out through the 1990s, reaching as far as Muskoka Road 38 (former Highway 660) by 1999.
+This work was carried out through the 1990s, reaching as far as Muskoka Road 38 by 1999.

 The four-laning was extended north to the Musquash River in October 1999, although an interchange wasn't constructed at Muskoka Road 32/38 until October 2005.

 However, a land claim dispute between the Government of Ontario and the Wahta Mohawks prevented the twinning of the highway between the Musquash and Moon Rivers.
 The Territorial Reserve did not oppose the construction; however, the land was unobtainable due to a technicality requiring a minimum voter turnout of 65 percent.